 We strive to bring the cutting-edge scientific contributions of our authors to the widest possible audience of researchers around the globe.
 Therefore, we are pleased to announce that IEEE Signal Processing Society (SPS) is offering MMSP attendance as complimentary to any attendees who are not covering a paper.
 The conference registration will be required for all attendees and presenters.
+We warmly recommend you to register well in advance, because there will be a delay in receiving the password to our virtual platform.

 Registration is handled at the conference management system (ConfTool).
 Registered users of ConfTool can use their existing accounts for registration and payment (if covering a paper).
 New registering attendees must create a ConfTool account first in order to proceed with the registration.